jesperberth/azuredevopsclass/lab05/lab5.md

 - Create a new Branch **Docker**
 - git pull on your workstation
 - Change branch in VSCode
-- Add a new file call it "Dockerfile"
+- Add a new file call it "Dockerfile" **Its case sensitive - Capital D rest is lower case**
 - Stage
 - Commit
 - Approve merge